-In 2020-2021, the Board continued to provide support to architects through a range of initiatives, learn more about these here.
+In 2021-2022, the Board continued to provide support to architects through initiatives, which included:

 Free CPD webinars

 The Board offers a CPD webinar series free of charge.
-In 2020 we delivered 24 hours of free webinars attended by a total 2,792 architects.
-Register for webinars on the Board’s CPD Webinars page.
+In 2021 we delivered 32 hours of free webinars attended by a total 3,716 architects.
+Register for CPD webinars on the Board’s website here

 Investigation of illegal representation as an architect

 The Board daily investigates reports of persons or entities illegally representing themselves or others as architects.
-In 2020, in addition to the usual monitoring of classified advertising, social media and websites to check compliance with Section 9 and 10 of the Architects Act 2003, we undertook multiple letter-writing campaigns with:
+This includes monitoring of classified advertising, social media and websites to check compliance with Section 9 and 10 of the Architects Act 2003.

 Free client architect agreement

-The Board’s Short Form Architect Client Contract is a valuable resource for architects and their clients.
+The Board’s Short Form Architect Client Contract here is a valuable resource for architects and their clients.
 It is available for architects and their clients to use free of charge.
-As at 30 June 2020, there have been more than 3,300 downloads from the Board’s website.
+As at 30 June 2021 there had been more than 4,600 downloads from the Board’s website.

 Byera Hadley Travelling Scholarship